rachelmoon290/apatinder-documentation/docs/index.md

 ## About the project

 ### 1. Introduction
-Austin Pets Alive! is a nationwide leading no-kill animal shelter with 97% animal save rate.

-Austin Pets Alive! would like to save as many shelter animals as possible through adoption.
+Austin Pets Alive! is a nationwide leading no-kill animal shelter with 97% animal save rate, and would like to save as many shelter animals as possible through adoption.
 However, with the limited number of matchmakers on site who can connect shelter visitors with animals, about 26% of the visitors cancel their appointments due to a long wait.
 To reduce the wait time and keep the waiting visitors engaged, we built a web application that recommends dogs based on the adopter’s living conditions, predicted popularity of the dogs, and user swipes behavior.

 Our solution is a mobile web application that...
 1. Connects adopters and matchmakers